 Every successful backup job session creates a new restore point that lets you roll back VM data to an earlier point in time.
-When you define retention policy, you specify how many restore points you want to keep and thus how ‘far’ you want to be able to roll back.
-After the allowed number of restore points is exceeded, Veeam Backup & Replication automatically removes the earliest restore point from the backup chain.
+To control the number of restore points in the backup chain, you must specify retention policy settings.
+The retention policy defines how many restore points you want to retain on disk and thus how ‘far’ you are able to roll back.
+After the allowed number of restore points is exceeded, Veeam Backup & Replication applies the retention policy — so it removes the earliest restore point from the backup chain.

-Veeam Backup & Replication handles restore points in different ways for forward forever-incremental, incremental and reverse incremental backup chains:
+When the specified number is exceeded, the earliest restore points will be removed from the backup chain or merged with the next closest restore point.
+Veeam Backup & Replication handles restore points in different ways for forever forward incremental, forward incremental and reverse incremental backup chains:

 - Retention for Forward Incremental Backup

 When the specified number of restore points or days is exceeded, Veeam Backup & Replication deletes the whole backup file, not separate VMs from it.
 For more information, see Removal of Restore Points.